Skip to main content

 Violence Ensues

 Nearly 400 rioters harass tax collectors such as John Neville, the regional tax supervisor.
 They attack Neville and set fire to his property in response to the continuation of the whiskey tax.
+Other tax collectors like Robert Johnson are tarred and feathered by disguised gangs who model their actions off of the protests of the American Revolution.

 image